Best Driving Irons 2025

 From a technology perspective there is a new internal weighting structure which helps forgiveness and enhanced consistency.
 Additionally the SpeedFoam Air and Thru Slot Speed pocket tech remain.

 As a result the club tested very well indeed.
-We thought the feel was just about perfect, not too firm or harsh, and not too soft either.
+I thought the feel was just about perfect, not too firm or harsh, and not too soft either.
 You get a real sense that you have struck a powerful shot, without any unwanted vibrations through the hands.
-We also enjoyed the balanced acoustics as well.
+We also enjoyed the balanced acoustics as well and the ball flight was outstanding.
+I thoroughly enjoyed piercing some crisply struck shots through a decent headwind and watched on as the wind barely affected it.
+I was also able to manipulate the ball flight easily with this iron.

 - Read our full TaylorMade P-UDI Utility Iron Review